Denver Car Accident Attorney

 - Broken Bones: If you are driving 65 miles per hour and you collide with something, the force is equal to what you would experience if you drove off a 12-story building.
 Bone fractures are a common bodily damages suffered in car accidents.
 These injuries can range from stress fractures to compound fractures, where the bone pierces the skin, and possibly leading to permanent impairment.

 - Back Injuries: Too much force can create significant stress on your spine and back, and the consequences can be very serious, including paralysis, whether paraplegia or quadriplegia.

 - Traumatic Brain Injuries: Your brain is a delicate organ.
 If the head strikes against a window or a steering wheel or is violently shaken in an impact it can lead to bleeding from torn blood vessels, or damage to the brain from the impact within the skull, requiring surgery, with an uncertain outcome.
 Brain injuries can lead to physical and cognitive impairments, coma, a vegetative state, or death.

 Denver, CO Car Accident Laws

-Every driver in the state of Colorado must carry at least the minimum required amounts of auto insurance.
+Every driver in this state must carry at least the minimum required amounts of auto insurance.
 Failure to do so can result in penalties and fines.
 In addition, all drivers must carry proof of insurance in the form of a digital or print card, available upon an officer’s request.